Where traditional education meets innovative technology!

 iPads and Nooks:

-Through the generous donation of 1958 alum Bob Dunbar, St. Christopher School has 30 iPads for classroom use.
+Through the generous donation of 1958 alum Bob Dunbar, as well as Auction donors, St. Christopher School has 60 iPads for classroom use.
 The iPads are used in all grades for a variety of academic subjects, as well as in Spanish, music and physical education classes.
-Our Math Club also uses the iPads at their weekly meetings to sharpen their math skills and explore Kahn Academy.

 Our library is equipped with several iMac computers which are used for online research and Nooks for student use.
 Students often share the Nooks to do research or to read electronic books together.

-In 1996, St. Christopher School added an addition to the school to house a new Library on the first floor and a Computer Room on the second floor.
-In addition to the interactive technology of the Edge Project, the Computer Lab is currently outfitted with 16 iMac desktop computers, as well as scanners and printers.
+The Computer Lab is currently outfitted with 16 iMac desktop computers, as well as scanners, paper printers, a video green screen, and a 3D printer.
 Students in grades 1 to 6 receive computer instruction weekly in areas such as typing skills, internet research, graphic design and more.
 After the Christmas break, Kindergarten students attend computer class on a monthly basis.
-To learn more about our computer curriculum, please see the Computer teacher’s website HERE.